lokalise/lokalise-pull-action/README.md

 - `api_token` — Lokalise API token.
 - `project_id` — Your Lokalise project ID.
-- `translations_path` — Path to your translation files.
+- `translations_path` — One or more paths to your translation files.
 - `file_format` — The format of your translation files.
 - `base_lang` — Your project base language.